Signs of Mold Under Refrigerators

 Odor-based symptoms are particularly important because mold may exist beneath flooring materials even when no visible growth appears.
 Laminate and vinyl flooring can trap moisture beneath surface layers, allowing mold to grow out of sight.

 If musty odors return repeatedly after cleaning or ventilation, the likelihood of hidden mold increases.
-Recurring odors often indicate that moisture remains trapped beneath the appliance.
-In situations where odors persist, reviewing how to prevent mold behind refrigerators may help identify environmental factors contributing to mold growth.
+Recurring odors often indicate that moisture remains trapped beneath the appliance rather than only on the visible floor surface.

 Dark Staining or Discoloration on Flooring